JessicaQRen/DreamAI2/README.md

 ### Description

-The function DreamAI2 imputes a dataset with missing values or NA's using individual or ensemble matrix from 7 different methods.
+The function DreamAI2 imputes a dataset with missing values or NA's using individual or ensemble output from 7 different methods.

 Individual methods:
  - "KNN": k nearest neighbor